Online poker: United States

 On September 20, 2011, in response to guidance requested by the states of Illinois and New York regarding the sale of lottery tickets online, the Department of Justice issued a memorandum opinion stating that the Wire Act does not prohibit lottery sales over the internet because it deals solely with wagering on sporting contests.
 While this opinion does not address online poker specifically, the reasoning employed interprets the Wire Act in such a way that its provisions don't apply to the game of poker.

 On August 21, 2012, a federal judge in New York ruled that poker is not gambling under federal law because it is primarily a game of skill, not chance.
 The ruling resulted in the dismissal of a federal criminal indictment against a man convicted of conspiring to operate an illegal underground poker club.
 The judge relied in his decision largely on findings by a defense expert who analyzed Internet poker games.

 On April 30, 2013, Nevada became the first U.S. state to allow persons physically located within the state and at least 21 years of age to play poker online for money legally.

 In late October, Delaware launched its regulated online gambling market.
 Controlled by the Delaware Lottery, the state offers online casino games in addition to online poker.

 On February 25, 2014, Nevada Governor Brian Sandoval and Delaware Governor Jack Markell signed the first interstate poker compact, an agreement that will allow online poker players from Nevada to play for real money against players located in Delaware.
 The compact is limited to online poker only, as that is the only game currently permitted under Nevada law.
 Should more states enter into the agreement, something that is provided for under the terms of the compact, more games could be offered.

 Following an agreement between Nevada, Delaware, and New Jersey governments to allow player pooling between all three states, a three-state online poker compact went live on May 1, 2018.
 On April 7, 2022, Michigan joined the interstate poker compact as the fourth state.

+West Virginia joined the Multi-State Internet Gaming Agreement in November 2023, becoming the fifth member state.
+On April 23, 2025, Pennsylvania Governor Josh Shapiro signed the agreement, making Pennsylvania the sixth member; shared interstate play began on April 28, 2025.